tredfern/moonpie/docs/moonpie.ui.rst

   local found = component:findByID("sampleComponentID")

+hide(self)
+  Marks a component as hidden and removes from layout and rendering

+isHidden(self)
+  Returns true if a component is marked as hidden.

 mounted(self)
   A method that is called when a component has been added to the render tree.
 Layout and other information will not be calculated at this point but the node should be